Single-photon cooling in microwave magneto-mechanics

 Next, we demonstrate the control of the coupling strength, $g_0 \propto \partial \omega_c / \partial \phi_{\text{ext}}$, by changing the external flux bias.
-Also, using fast flux control it is even possible to change $g_0$ on a time scale down to \SI{100}{ns}~\cite{gargiulo_fast_2018}.
-To avoid any back action on the cantilever and maintain a thermal mode, we reduce the power in the microwave cavity according to the increasing flux sensitivity (see supplementary information).
-The measured coupling strength in dependence with the flux bias point is shown in Fig.~\ref{fig:coupling_meas}b.
-The solid line depicts the sensitivity, which is extracted from the derivative of the flux map, Fig. \ref{fig:setup}f, where a fit to the data provides the flux change per phonon $\partial \phi_{\text{ext}} / \partial x \times x_{ZPM}=\SI{1.60(5)}{\micro\phi_0}$.
-The main limitation for measuring higher couplings, in addition to increased flux instability during the 10 minutes measurement time, is the much lower signal as we reduce the incident probe power.
-For the highest couplings measured, $g_0\sim \SI{3}{\kilo\hertz}$, we achieve single-photon strong cooperativity, reaching $C_0 \gtrsim 10$.
+To avoid any back-action on the cantilever, we reduced the power in the microwave cavity according to the increasing flux sensitivity~\cite{noauthor_see_nodate}.
+The measured coupling strength in dependence with the flux bias point is shown in Fig.~\ref{fig:coupling_meas}(b).
+The solid line depicts the sensitivity, which is extracted from the derivative of the flux map, Fig. \ref{fig:setup}(f), where a fit to the data provides the flux change per phonon $\partial \phi_{\text{ext}} / \partial x \times x_{ZPM}=\SI{1.60(5)}{\micro\phi_0}$.
+The main limitation for measuring higher couplings, in addition to increased flux instability during the 10 minutes measurement time, is the much lower signal as we reduced the incident probe power. {For the highest couplings measured, $g_0/2 \pi \sim \SI{3}{\kilo\hertz}$, we achieve a large single-photon cooperativity of $C_0 \gtrsim 10$.}